New Jersey has many moths, ranging from small and inconspicuous to large and showy.

 25. Hag Moth

-The Hag Moth (Phobetron pithecium) is a species of moth found in North America, particularly in the eastern United States and southern Canada.
+The Hag Moth (Phobetron pithecium) is a moth species found in North America, particularly in the eastern United States and southern Canada.

-The wingspan of the adult moth ranges from 22 to 40 mm, and they have a pale yellowish or grayish-brown color.
+The wingspan of the adult moth ranges from 22 to 40 mm, and it is pale yellowish or grayish-brown in color.

 The larvae of the Hag Moth, one of the types of moths in New Jersey, are also quite distinctive, with a black head and striped body.